ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 [photo of daily log page]

 # My Process
 Now that your notebook is all set up, let's talk about the process of using this thing you've just created.
 This was one of the harder things to learn about beforehand, which was super frustrating.
-I wanted to know the exact details of when and how other people used this system in real life and work!
+I wanted to know the exact details of when and how other people used this system in real life!

 Really, what I've learned is that the foundation of the Bullet Journal system is to write everything down.
 I mean EVERYTHING.
 By far the biggest improvement it's made to my productivity is that it's one notebook to rule them all, no more multiple notebooks and pads and sticky notes scattered around my house and office.
 Put everything in one place so you can start to trust your journal as your external brain - something that the author of GTD calls "closing the open loops".
-If you have endless tasks and projects swirling around your brain, then you are expending valuable mental energy keeping those loops open.
-Writing things down in a system that you trust allows you to "close the loop" and use your brainpower for getting things done instead of endless worrying.
+If you have endless tasks and projects swirling around your brain, then you are expending valuable mental energy keeping those "loops" open.
+Writing things down in a system that you trust allows you to "close the loop" and use your brainpower for getting things done instead of endless circling around the things left undone.

 1. **Daily Logging**
 At first, getting the hang of the Daily Log was the biggest challenge for me and I definitely went through some fits and starts while I figured out how to effectively use it.
 The system I've landed on to organize my Daily Logs is that I list out my important to-dos and appointments for the day at the beginning of that day's section using ALL CAPS so that each fits on one line and stands out a bit.
 Then, I will switch to note-taking mode, where I'm not exactly "rapid logging" everything, but combining bullets and longer-form notes in a looser style.
 Usually I will nest notes for a meeting or topic under a less visually strong header than the daily divider, and just take notes as I always have.
 In cases where I've captured enough important notes that I want to be able to refer back to that meeting, I just add the header & page number as a new "collection" entry in my index.